 O’Brien’s experience is not unlike so many others throughout the health ecosystem.
 So how does an organization ensure its data and analytics strategies are helping, not hurting, professionals at all levels of the organization?
 How do you ensure a seamless experience from point of care and beyond?

 Understanding and aligning data strategies for success is key to improving organizational ROI, according to the HIMSS Clinical and Business Intelligence Committee.
-A resource developed by the committee outlines key elements in driving your data strategies to improve ROI down the road.
+A resource on big data accessibility developed by the committee outlines key elements in driving your data strategies to improve ROI down the road.

 Developing a charter with leadership buy-in will support the review of resources and tools that contribute to your data strategy success, the HIMSS Clinical and Business Intelligence Committee noted.